SudarshanDute/PixelLauncherForAll/README.md

 Get the best of both worlds: the minimalist aesthetic of Pixel devices combined with the power of open-source customization.
 - **Search Widget**: Fully integrated Google-style search bar.
 - **At a Glance**: Stay informed with a modern, clean widget layout.
-- **Fluid Animations**: Optimized for a responsive and lag-free feel.
+- **Fluid Animations**: Not sure about the optimization or responsive and lag-free feel.

 ### 🔒 Privacy First by Design
 Your data stays where it belongs: on your device.
-- **No Internet Access**: PixelForAll doesn't even ask for internet permissions.
+- **No Internet Access**: PixelForAll also doesn't even ask for internet permissions similer to fossify.
 - **No Ads, No Bloat**: Just a clean launcher that respects your space.
 - **Open Source**: Review everything on GitHub.